The Guardian

 The Guardian is a British daily newspaper.
 It was founded in Manchester in 1821 as The Manchester Guardian and changed its name in 1959, followed by a move to London.
 Along with its sister paper, The Guardian Weekly, The Guardian is part of the Guardian Media Group, owned by the Scott Trust Limited.
 The trust was created in 1936 to "secure the financial and editorial independence of The Guardian in perpetuity and to safeguard the journalistic freedom and liberal values of The Guardian free from commercial or political interference".
 The trust was converted into a limited company in 2008, with a constitution written so as to maintain for The Guardian the same protections as were built into the structure of the Scott Trust by its creators.
 Profits are reinvested in its journalism rather than distributed to owners or shareholders.
 It is considered a newspaper of record in the UK.

 The editor-in-chief Katharine Viner succeeded Alan Rusbridger in 2015.
 Since 2018, the paper's main newsprint sections have been published in tabloid format.
-As of July 2021, its print edition had a daily circulation of 105,134.
+In July 2021, the latest month for which figures are available, its print edition had a daily circulation of 105,134.
 The newspaper is available online; it lists UK, US (founded in 2011), Australian (founded in 2013), European, and International editions, and its website has sections for World, Europe, US, Americas, Asia, Australia, Middle East, Africa, New Zealand, Inequality, and Global development.
-It is published Monday-Saturday, though from 1993 to 2025, The Observer served as its Sunday sister paper.
+It is published Monday–Saturday, though from 1993 to 2025 The Observer served as its Sunday sister paper.